muhammed-a-coder/muhammed-a-coder/README.md

 # 💫 About Me:
-I am a front-end web developer focused on building clean, responsive interfaces while continuously learning and exploring emerging technologies.
+I am a front-end web developer and a student.
+I am focused on building clean, responsive interfaces while continuously learning and exploring emerging technologies.

 ## 🌐 Socials: